 About Supported Employment

-Supported Employment has been successfully used for decades as a way of supporting people with significant disabilities to secure and retain paid work.
-It enables people with disabilities to achieve sustainable employment and businesses to employ valuable workers.
+Supported Employment has been successfully used for decades as a model for supporting people with significant disabilities to secure and retain paid employment.
+The model uses a partnership strategy to enable people with disabilities to achieve sustainable long-term employment and businesses to employ valuable workers.
 Increasingly, supported employment techniques are being used to support other disadvantaged groups such as young people leaving care, ex-offenders and people recovering from drug and alcohol misuse.

-The terms and conditions for people with disabilities should be the same as for everyone else including pay at the regular rate, equal employee benefits, safe working conditions and opportunities for career advancement.
+Employment terms and conditions for people with disabilities should be the same as for everyone else including pay at the contracted going rate, equal employee benefits, safe working conditions and opportunities for career advancement.

-We believe that anyone can become employed if they are motivated and sufficient support is provided.
-Supported Employment is a flexible and continuous process, designed to meet all anticipated needs.
+This model has at its heart the notion that anyone can be employed if they want paid employment and sufficient support is provided.
+The model is a flexible and continuous process, designed to meet all anticipated needs.
 The European Union of Supported Employment has produced position papers and guides to the supported employment model.

 The model is equally applicable to supporting job retention.